 A big advantage of going for Android is that you can enjoy millions of third party apps and choose from thousands of custom ROMs developed for various Android devices.
-One Android device is as different from the other as one manufacturer from other.
+One Android device is as different from the other as one manufacturer from others.
 Thus different styles run over the same hood.
 Since Android OS is open-source, it can be modified by a developer to suit his personal taste or that of a certain type or class of people.
-You can not imagine of an Operating System for mobile phones that is more generous and flexible.
-Of the ROMs that are most popular among Android users, the two are most popular: the CyanogenMod ROM, and the MIUI ROM.
+You can not imagine an Operating System for mobile phones that are more generous and flexible.
+Of the ROMs that are most popular among Android users, the two are most popular: the CyanogenMod ROM and the MIUI ROM.

 Personally, I have tried almost all major ROMs on my Samsung Galaxy S2, but ever since I started using the MIUI ROM, I fell in love with it.
 I think this is the best ROM for Android phones.
 MIUI is stylish, fast, battery-friendly and customizable.
 In this small article, we would try to understand what really MIUI is, how it can be customized, and dig into some tips and tricks about this great ROM.

 Introduction to MIUI:

 MIUI is an open-source ROM based on Android 2.3.7 (now ICS too) and CyanogenMod 7.1 sources.
 It was initially developed by a Chinese start-up Xiaomi Tech in the Chinese language.
 Xiaomi added a number of apps to enhance the basic framework; those include MiTalk, MiNotes, MiBackup, MiMusic, and MiGallery and so on.
 MIUI was originally developed as closed-source software but went to an open-source development model under the Apache license in February 2012.